 Support The Customer Through Shipping And Delivery

 Offer a message confirming placing of the order, and provide clear information on when/ how the customer should expect delivery of the product.
 Also provide a number or easy way to contact you if the customer needs help with any delivery/shipping related issues that may come up.
+These kinds of small efforts under customer care build a lifelong bond.

 Customers Like Recommendations/ Alternative Ideas